Py4Phy/PHY432/modules/git/Git_basics.md

 #### <span class="label" style="background: black">Activity</span> Create your `~/PHY432` directory ####

 During the class you will work on programs.
+We will store all this work in a specific directory for the class named `~/PHY432`, to keep things tidy.

-Make a directory `~/PHY432` where you will do your work:
+Make a directory `~/PHY432` where you will do your work:[^0]
 {% highlight bash %}
 mkdir ~/PHY432
 {% endhighlight %}